-A geotechnical investigation will be completed for the detail design.
+A pavement design and analysis will be completed for the proposed widening and extension of Portage.

 9.12 Traffic Maintenance and Construction Staging

 Traffic disruption will be minimized as much as possible during construction.
 During peak periods, the City will attempt to keep one lane open per direction on Portage Parkway.